 My pivot table reveals that content about different kinds of “soccer drills” is driving nearly 30,000 visitors per month to this competitor.
 Creating this content would enable Soccer.com to be an educational resource to thousands of members of their target audience and bring those people into their marketing funnel.
 Also, since Soccer.com is more of an authority, they are likely to outrank SoccerExpert.com with relative ease.

-By investing your budget in keyword research you can give yourself a roadmap for what content you can create in the coming year and set yourself up for some incredible success in 2020.
+By investing your budget in keyword research you can give yourself a roadmap for content marketing in the coming year and set yourself up for some incredible success in 2020.

 Another great way to invest your leftover budget is with content.
 Here at Page One Power, we specialize in content built for search — two types of content we focus on are linkable content & keyword-focused content.
 Both of these types of content would be great options for your leftover budget as they can fuel your success in 2020.